fablabnk/TriggWorkshop/README.md

 1. Apply the principle 'heat the place you want the solder to go'.
 Often this is both 'pad' and 'pin'.
 2. Not too little, not too much solder: too little and the connection won't be solid, too much and you risk bridging other components
 3. Solder should always 'fuse' to the pad, not ball up on top.
 If this happens, apply heat the the pad to encourage the solder the flow down in place
-4. Start low (e.g. 340°C), turn up if needed: larger areas or thicker wire require more heat
+4. Start with temperature low (e.g. 340°C), turn up if needed: larger areas or thicker wire require more heat
-5. Snip away from you: when snipping off excess wire after soldering, aim the board away from you to avoid pinging yourself in the eye
+5. Snip away from you: when snipping off excess wire, aim the board away from you to avoid pinging yourself in the eye!

 ## Step 1: Solder the Tactile Switches